Skip to content

 • Bury coax for protection and neatness, not as an RF cure.

-• If coax length changes SWR a lot, don’t hunt the “magic length”... hunt Common-mode & Stray return RF current.
+• If coax length changes SWR a lot, do not hunt the “magic length”... hunt common-mode / stray return RF current.

 Mini-FAQ

 • Do dipole feedlines need to drop straight down?
-No. Avoid long, close, parallel runs along a leg and use a 1:1 current balun/choke at the feedpoint.
+No. Avoid long, close, parallel runs along a leg and use a 1:1 current balun or choke at the feedpoint.

 • Where should I place chokes?
-Start at the feedpoint (or where the design intends), then add a second choke at the shack entry if RF/noise is still coming indoors.
+Start at the feedpoint, or where the design intends, then add a second choke at the shack entry if RF or noise is still coming indoors.

 • Is conduit OK for HF coax?
 Yes.
-Conduit is mainly mechanical protection and usually makes installs cleaner and more serviceable.
+Conduit is mainly mechanical protection and usually makes installations cleaner and more serviceable.

 • Should I bury connectors/splices?
 Avoid it.
 If you must splice, bring it up into an above-ground weatherproof junction box so it stays dry and serviceable.